Faculty of Medicine

 - Principles of the electrometric titration of phosphoric acid and plotting the titration curve

 - Determination of Cl– concentration by means of precipitation titration

-- Permanganometry: determination of Fe2+ concentration
+- Permanganometry: determination of Fe2+ and oxalic acid concentrations

 - Complexometric titration: determination of unknown Cu2+ concentration

 - Determination of the ionization constant of acetic acid by conductometry

 - Spectrophotometric determination of the ionization constant of phenol red